- Dante’s technique of rapid recontextualization, here applied to Francesca’s story

 And he to me: “Your city — one so full of envy that its sack has always spilled — that city held me in the sunlit life.
 The name you citizens gave me was Ciacco . . .

-[8] By making Florence, the city, the true protagonist of Inferno 6, Dante also creates for himself an opportunity to think about sin in a metaphorical way.
-In what way is Florence connected to gluttony?

-[9] In Ciacco’s words cited above, he characterizes Florence as “so full of envy that its sack is already overflowing”: “piena / d’invidia sì che già trabocca il sacco” (Inf.
+[8] By making Florence, the city, the true protagonist of Inferno 6, the canto devoted to the circle of gluttony, Dante also creates for himself an opportunity to think about sin in a metaphorical way.
+In what way can we say that the city of Florence is connected to gluttony?
+We get a sense of Dante’s metaphorical move in Ciacco’s words cited above, where he characterizes Florence as “so full of envy that its sack is already overflowing”: “piena / d’invidia sì che già trabocca il sacco” (Inf.
 6.49-50]).

-Here we see Dante’s penchant for widening the reach of a particular sin, allowing it to “overflow the sack” of that to which it literally refers.
-In Inferno 5 we already saw Dante’s interest in widening the reach of the sin of lust: thus, in treating lust he ends up treating the moral responsibility of readers and authors as well.
-Similarly, in Inferno 6 Dante pays very little attention to literal gluttony, which is touched on briefly in the treatment of Cerberus.
+[9] Here we see Dante’s penchant for widening the reach of a particular sin, allowing it to “overflow the sack” of that to which it literally refers.
+In Inferno 5 we already saw Dante’s interest in widening the reach of the sin of lust: thus, in treating lust he ends up considering the moral failings of the code called courtly love, whose ideology permeates love poetry and romances, as well as the responsibilities of both the authors of those works and their readers.
+Similarly, in Inferno 6 Dante pays little if any attention to literal gluttony, which is touched on briefly in the treatment of the monstrous three-headed canine Cerberus: Virgilio throws a fistful of earth (“terra” in verse 26) into the three-headed guardian’s “bramose canne” (famished jaws [Inf.
+6.27]).

-[10] Instead, Dante moves from literal gluttony to metaphorical gluttony.
-Thus, from literal gluttony he moves to the lust for wealth and power that is at the root of the factional politics that divide and destroy the city (Inf.
-6.50).
-As we shall see, the same move from literal to metaphorical occurs, in more explicit fashion, in the purgatorial treatment of the sins of incontinence.
+[11] Instead of focusing on literal gluttony, Dante moves from literal gluttony to metaphorical gluttony.
+Thus, from literal gluttony he moves to the lust for wealth and power that is at the root of the factional politics that divide and destroy his city.
+The city’s metaphoric gluttony, quickened by envy and other vices, becomes more than gluttony: it becomes the spur to the divisive factional rivalries that were destroying the city of Florence.

 [13] On multiple occasions later in the Commedia, Dante will make clear his view of Florence’s metaphorical gluttony.
 One such occasion is the scathing apostrophe that opens Inferno 26, where Dante indicts Florence’s gluttony for dominion and power: